learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 We pre-processed the Boston Housing Data again.
 This time, however, we did things slightly different:
 - We dropped "ZN" and "NOX" completely
 - We categorized "RAD" in 3 bins and "TAX" in 4 bins
+- We transformed "RAD" and "TAX" to dummy variables and dropped the first variable.
 - We used min-max-scaling on "B", "CRIM" and "DIS" (and logtransformed all of them first, except "B")
 - We used standardization on "AGE", "INDUS", "LSTAT" and "PTRATIO" (and logtransformed all of them first, except for "AGE")